 Tower Top Geometry & Right-of-Way

-Tower top geometry is designed to meet all required electrical clearances based on internal and external standards and determined primarily by: power frequency voltage; switching overvoltage; and lightning overvoltage.
+Tower top geometry must be designed to meet all required electrical clearances based on internal and external standards and determined primarily by: power frequency voltage; switching overvoltage; and lightning overvoltage.
 As shown in Fig. 2, if switching overvoltage is limited to about 2.0 per unit for 500 kV system voltage, clearances required for lightning and switching overvoltage are almost the same.
 However, most 500 kV systems have a switching surge factor larger than 2.0 p.u. and switching surge overvoltage is therefore the dominant factor in design of tower top geometry.
-Moreover, in the case of the MMTP, clearance under power frequency voltage was not deemed a governing factor due to the light pollution in Manitoba.
-Thus, tower top clearance was governed mainly by switching overvoltage.
+Moreover, in the case of the MMTP, clearance under power frequency voltage was not deemed a governing factor due to the very light pollution in Manitoba.
+Thus, tower top clearance is governed mainly by switching overvoltage.

-All wind conditions were applied only to I-string insulators at cross-arm locations since V-string insulators, within tower windows, were assumed to have limited movement during these wind conditions.
+All wind conditions were applied only to I-string insulators at cross-arm locations since V-string insulators, within tower windows, are assumed to have limited movement during these wind conditions.
 CIGRE Technical Brochure 348 discusses how to ensure adequate clearance and prevent flashover between conductors and structure during still air as well as swing positions.
-High wind is defined as the 50-year return period design condition which will rarely occur while the system is under power frequency voltage only.
+High wind is defined as the 50-year return period design condition which will very rarely occur while the system is under power frequency voltage only.
 The moderate wind condition is defined as wind pressure during 99% of the time (CIGRE 1%), i.e. the insulator string is exposed to this type of wind condition frequently enough to coincide with a switching surge overvoltage.
 The 40 km/h wind condition is defined as the maximum wind speed during which live line procedures can be safely executed by qualified personnel.

-A higher switching surge factor would require larger electrical clearance and wider tower, which was likely to be more costly.
+A higher switching surge factor would require larger electrical clearance and wider tower, which is likely to be more costly.
 To further examine each design, three different designs of tower top geometry were created in PLS-TOWER based on different switching surge factors.
 The most compact tower design would be based on a 2.5 p.u. switching surge factor, which is set as the base case due to it being of lowest cost.

 In addition to higher material costs, a wider tower usually requires wider right-of-way (ROW).
-Several factors influence ROW width for a transmission line including conductor swing out, audible noise, electromagnetic field, etc. Detailed analysis indicated minimum ROW widths of 80 m, 86 m and 92 m respectively required for 2.5, 3.0 and 3.5 p.u. switching surge factors.
+A number of factors influence ROW width for a transmission line including conductor swing out, audible noise, electromagnetic field, etc. Detailed analysis indicated minimum ROW widths of 80 m, 86 m and 92 m respectively required for 2.5, 3.0 and 3.5 p.u. switching surge factors.
 Significant land would be required for tower designs using a higher switching surge factor.
 For example, in Manitoba, a 3.0 p.u. switching surge factor would require an additional 316 acres while 631 more acres of land would be needed for a 3.5 p.u. switching surge factor.

 Nearly 50% of the MMTP line traverses existing Manitoba Hydro owned 80 m wide ROW and any increase in land requirement would significantly impact overall project cost.
 Moreover, a wider ROW is less eco-friendly with the potential to affect built infrastructure.
 Reducing the ruling span from 470 m to 420 m was considered as one option to maintain the existing 80 m wide ROW for 3.0 and 3.5 p.u. switching surge factors.
 However, reducing ruling span would have meant adding 38 more towers to the 524 towers along MMTP.